 The Westminster Mental Health Counseling program provides professional development opportunities to our site-supervisors.
 We invite you to attend any of our Kim T. Adamson Lectures in International Studies and our Diversity and Leadership Lecture Series.

-If you need assistance or consultation at any time during the course of your work with our student/s, please contact our program chair, Dr. Colleen Sandor at email@example.com.
+If you need assistance or consultation at any time during the course of your work with our student/s, please contact the placement director, Dr. Janine Wanlass (email@example.com).
 We are happy to consult with you about your supervisory work, address your concerns, and offer you support.
 The contributions that you make in supervising our students are highly valued by the faculty.
 Thank you for your support of our program and students.